troglobit/sysklogd/README.md

 Main differences from the original sysklogd package are:

+- `klogd` no longer built by default (optional) `syslogd` is stand-alone
+- *Major* command line changes to `syslogd`, for compatibilty with *BSD
-- Support for `include /etc/syslog.d/*.conf`, see example .conf
+- Supports `include /etc/syslog.d/*.conf` directuve, see example .conf
 - Built-in log-rotation support, with compression by default, useful for embedded systems.
 No need for cron and a separate log rotate daemon
-- Full [RFC3164][] and [RFC5424][] support
+- Full [RFC3164][] and [RFC5424][] support from NetBSD and FreeBSD
-- Includes timestamp and hostname, RFC3164 style, in remote logging
+- Support for sending RFC3164 style remote syslog messages, including timestamp and hostname.
+Defaults to send w/o for compatibility
 - Support for sending RFC5424 style remote syslog messages
 - Support for sending messages to a custom port on a remote server
+- Support for listening to a custom port
+- Support for remote peer filtering, from FreeBSD
+- Support for disabling DNS reverse lookups for each remote log message
+- Support for FreeBSD Secure Mode
 - Includes a `logger` tool with RFC5424 capabilities (`msgid` etc.)
-- Includes a library and system header replacement for logging
+- Includes a syslog library and system header replacement for logging
 - FreeBSD socket receive buffer size patch
 - Avoid blocking `syslogd` if console is backed up
 - Touch PID file on `SIGHUP`, for integration with [Finit][]